Nusli Wadia

 Nusli Neville Wadia (born 15 February 1944) is an Indian businessman.
 He is the chairman of the Wadia Group, a conglomerate with interests in textiles, aviation, chemicals, and real estate.
-His father, Neville Wadia, was a prominent businessman, and his mother, Dina Wadia, was the daughter of Muhammad Ali Jinnah, the founder and first Governor-General of Pakistan.
+His father, Neville Wadia, was a prominent businessman, and his mother, Dina Wadia, was the only child of Muhammad Ali Jinnah, the founder and the first Governor-General of Pakistan.

 Wadia's early career in business saw him taking the reins of the Wadia Group, overseeing the establishment of companies like Bombay Dyeing, and his active involvement in the airline industry with GoAir.

 Early life

 Nusli Neville Wadia was born in Bombay on 15 February 1944 to businessman Neville Wadia and Dina Wadia.
 On his paternal side he belongs to the prominent Parsi Wadia family; while belonging to the Jinnah family, of Gujarati Muslim background, on his maternal side.

 His maternal grandfather Muhammad Ali Jinnah was the founder of Pakistan, and his grandmother, Rattanbai Petit was born into the elite Parsi family of India.
 His paternal grandfather, Sir Ness Wadia was a well-known textile industrialist, who played an important role during the late 19th century in turning the city of Bombay into one of the world's largest cotton trading centers.
 His paternal grandmother was an Englishwoman, Evelyne Clara Powell, from Yorkshire.
 His great-aunt was the politician and stateswoman Fatima Jinnah.
 His paternal aunt Clara Evelyne Wadia was married to Robert Byng, 7th Earl of Strafford.
 Through his parents' families, he is related to several of subcontinent’s political figures and business people.

 For some time, Wadia held British citizenship by descent, as both his parents had been born in the UK.
 Wadia was educated at Cathedral and John Connon School.
 He was also educated at the Rugby School in England.
 In an interview in 2000 he recalled how he never liked school and was never good at school and did not like living abroad either and because of World War II there was not enough food: "English public schools in those days are very tough, and I went to a prep school in England just after the war.
 And I remember I know those days the war was over, there was a shortage of food in England and we used to eat horse meat.
 You know it wasn't exactly pleasant coming from Bombay all the way to England and the journey was a long one.
 Communication wasn't what it is today, so I was somewhat far away from home".
 Wadia later went to study in the United States, earning a PhD in chemical engineering at the University of Florida.